-Most Uber and Lyft drivers are sole proprietors who will report their ride share earnings on their Schedule C tax form, but some of you may have an LLC or corporation that your prefer to operate under.
+Most Uber and Lyft drivers are sole proprietors who will report their ride share earnings on their Schedule C tax form, but some of you may have an LLC, corporation, or other tax entity that you prefer to operate under.
 It’s a smart move — by taking your Uber and Lyft earnings under the umbrella of a corporation, you can lower your tax bill.

-But neither Uber nor Lyft makes it totally clear how to have your earnings filed under your Employer ID Number (EIN) rather than your personal SSN.
-And after you do figure out how to navigate each company’s tax reporting system, there’s often not a lot of reassurance that you’ve done it right and everything will be correctly reported at tax time.
+Neither Uber nor Lyft makes it totally clear how to have your earnings filed under your Employer ID Number (EIN) or another tax ID.
+And after you do figure out how to navigate each Uber & Lyft’s tax reporting system, there’s often not a lot of reassurance that you’ve done it right and everything will be correctly reported at tax time.

-I’ve operated as an Uber and Lyft driver under my S-Corp for two years now, so I’ll walk you through how you can let Uber and Lyft know that you are operating under an EIN.
+I’ve operated as an Uber and Lyft driver under my S-Corp for a few years now, so I’ll walk you through how you can let Uber and Lyft know that you are operating under an EIN or another tax classification.
 And I can tell you what happens at tax time each year.

 How to submit your EIN to Uber